ibm-cloud-docs/Cloudant/offerings/bluemix.md

 {{site.data.keyword.cloud_notm}} Public Frankfurt region deploy in EU-managed environments.
-Any {{site.data.keyword.cloudant_short_notm}} account or API key that is generated outside of an EU-managed environment cannot be granted access to an EU-managed
+Any {{site.data.keyword.cloudant_short_notm}} account or API key that is generated outside an EU-managed environment can't be granted access to an EU-managed
 {{site.data.keyword.cloudant_short_notm}} instance.
 For more information, see [Enabling the EU Supported setting](https://cloud.ibm.com/docs/account?topic=account-eu-hipaa-supported#bill_eusupported) for your {{site.data.keyword.cloud_notm}} account.

 ## Authentication methods